Judge to utility: Explain any role in deadly California fire

 Judge William Alsup in San Francisco directed PG&E in a court filing to respond to a series of questions about power line safety and wildfires.
 He is overseeing a jury verdict and sentence against PG&E after a natural gas pipeline explosion killed eight people and destroyed 38 homes in the San Francisco Bay Area eight years ago.

 Investigators have not determined the cause of the wildfire that began Nov.
-8 and tore through the town of Paradise, destroying nearly 14,000 homes and killing at least 88 people.
+8 and tore through the town of Paradise , destroying nearly 14,000 homes and killing at least 88 people.
 Speculation, however, has centered on PG&E, which reported an outage around the time and place the fire ignited.

 Another transmission line also malfunctioned a short time later, possibly sparking a second fire.